shihaamabr/bml-tg-notify/README.md

 Understand how this works before proceeding.
 Your BML Username and Password will be saved in PLAIN TEXT!
 Anyone who has access (or gains access) to your server or computer can read .env file and optain your BML login credentials!

+### Limitations
+- At the moment this script can only check 1 account from personal profile.

 ### Setup
 ```
 git clone https://github.com/shihaamabr/bml-tg-notify.git